 Student Services and Documents

 Student Health Services at FMU employs one full-time nurse practitioner.
-Student Health Services provides acute care, health and wellness programs, birth control, STD checks, and assistance with mental health issues for FMU students, staff, and faculty on an appointment basis.
+Student Health Services provides acute care, health and wellness programs, birth control, STD checks, and assistance with mental health issues for FMU students, staff, and faculty.
+Walk-ins are welcome.
 There are no fees to be seen, but fees are incurred if off-site laboratory testing or additional diagnostic tests are necessary.
 Students may be referred to another medical provider as needed.
 Students are responsible for all fees incurred from referrals and diagnostic testing.

 Student Health Services works closely with the FMU Counseling Center to meet the various mental health needs of students.
-Student Health Services also offers a part-time nurse practitioner who specializes in women’s health.
-She is available one afternoon a week.
-Please call 843-661-1844 to schedule an appointment to be seen.
+Please call 843-661-1844 to speak to the Nurse Practitioner.

-Student Health Services works to enhance the educational process by utilizing every opportunity to promote lifelong health through review of social history, habits and health history.
-Assist students to make informed health related decisions and become good consumers of health care.
+Student Health Services works to enhance the educational process by utilizing every opportunity to promote lifelong health through review of health and social history and habits, assist students to make informed health related decisions and become good consumers of health care.

-Student Health Services is located in the Education Foundation Building adjacent to campus.
-The building sits on Palmetto Street and is easily identified by its bright green roof.
-If leaving campus, turn left at the light and the building will be on the left side of Palmetto Street.
+Student Health Services is in Room 217 of Smith University Center.
 The hours of operation are 8:30 am – 12:30 pm and 1:30 pm – 4:30 pm Monday through Friday when the University is open.

 The Student Health Center is available for: